lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 What is scope?
 Why is it important?
 How does python inheritance work?

+Is python a static or dynamic language?
+Weakly or strongly typed?
+Why is this important.
+What are the benefits of a static language?

 ## Python

 Boolean Mask - What is it?
 Where is it used?
 What is it good for?